Great Calva

 Great Calva is a fell in the Lake District, England.
 It is in the Northern Fells, lying roughly at the centre of this region of high ground.
 As a result, it is distant from roads and quite remote by Lakeland standards.
 Great Calva stands at the head of a major geological fault running through the centre of the Lake District, and so from the summit it is possible to see all the way south over Thirlmere.
 The subsidiary summit of Little Calva lies to the west.
+It is in the centre of the Skiddaw Group SSSI.

 Topography

 Skiddaw and Blencathra are the best known of the Northern Fells, fronting the range as they loom above Keswick and the road to Penrith.
 Behind this wall is a further group of fells, commonly referred to as Back o' Skiddaw.
 This group is centred upon Knott and Great Calva is its southernmost top.